 - Never using the same password for different accounts will make you less vulnerable to certain types of attack.

 Of course, coming up with and remembering strong passwords can be difficult, but there are tools to help you.
-These include password generator tools, password strength testing tools, and password manager tools such as LastPass, KeePass, Dashlane, and Sticky Password.
+These include password generators, password strength testing tools, and password management applications such as LastPass, KeePass, Dashlane, and Sticky Password.

 2. Limited number of login attempts

 One common defense against a brute force attack is to simply limit the number of login attempts to a logical number, perhaps somewhere between five and 10.
 If you do this, just remember to provide some sort of recovery method for genuine users to pursue in case they become locked out.

 For example, you might offer a recovery option by which their password can be changed through email verification.
 Or you could provide a support contact number or email to reach in case of a lockout.